bsherman/netmaker-traefik/README.md

 1. Prepare DNS - no change
 2. Install Dependencies - no change
 3. Open Firewall - no change (though this config does expect you'll have firewall allowing private access to your traefik dashboard)
-4. Install Netmaker
-Instead of using `sed` commands to modify the `docker-config.yaml` I suggest using a `.env` file to store your private/config vars.
+4. Install Netmaker - Instead of using `sed` commands to modify the `docker-config.yml` I suggest using a `.env` file to store your private/config vars.
 So, `cp sample.env .env`.
-Modify this `.env` file similarly to how it is suggested by "Quick Start" step 4, though don't change the key/variable names in the `.env` file
+Modify this `.env` file similarly to how it is suggested by "Quick Start" step 4, though don't change anything in the `docker-compose.yml` file, and only change VALUEs in the `.env` file, not the key/variable names themselves.
-Finally, ensure the `/PATHTO` values are modified in `docker-compose.yaml` to make where you want to store netmaker data and your `acme.json` (the file Traefik uses to track certificate management).
+Finally, ensure the `/PATHTO` values are modified in `docker-compose.yml` to be where you want to store netmaker data and your `acme.json` (the file Traefik uses to track certificate management).

 Assuming you use `/PATHTO`, prepare the docker volumes like so: